Journey mapping in NGOs: volunteer management

 NGOs have experience management in their DNA: the primary goal of both NGOs and experience designers is to make the world a better place.
 Journey mapping as a tool can support them in reaching this goal in a more structured way.

-Defining NGOs in the context of journey mapping
+Journey mapping in the context of NGOs

 Supporting people in need like children, elderly people, people with disabilities, people in economically poor regions, but also animal welfare, nature, and sustainability.
 The list of NGO types is a long one.